 A 17 year-old high school student, I began to wonder whether God was real.
 I was a bit of a nerd, and so I went to a nearby library to thump through several topical books addressing the most popular world religions; but God still eluded me.

 The Bible says that we find the Lord when we earnestly seek Him; however, I don’t think that we have to push too hard to move heaven’s door.
 Looking back, I was surprised to find the answer to my question right inside of me.
 A still small voice spoke to my heart and said:

 “Hi!
-My name is God.
+I am God.
 Pleased to meet you.
-By the way: I do exist!”
+And by the way: I do exist!”